So, why do you write?

 I am a winner of the inaugural Black Creatives Revision Workshop, a collaboration between We Need Diverse Books and Penguin Random House.
 My short fiction received First Place in Flash Fiction in the 2021 Bridport Prize.
 My plays have been finalists in American Blues Theatre’s Blue Ink Award, the Yale Young Storytellers Competition, and B Street Theater’s New Comedies Festival, and semi-finalists in the Eugene O’Neill National Playwrights Conference.

-I was awarded a 2021-22 Many Voices Fellowship by the Playwrights’ Center in Minneapolis, MN.
-I was selected as the inaugural Generation Now Fellow by the Children’s Theatre Company and Generation Now partnership of theatres.
+I was a 2021-22 Many Voices Fellow at the Playwrights’ Center in Minneapolis, and the inaugural Generation Now Fellow with Children’s Theatre Company and Generation Now partnership of theatres.
+I graduated from Harvard University in 2018 and am currently pursuing an MFA in Creative Writing from Rutgers University-Newark.

-When I’m not writing, I enjoy supporting local drag artists, exploring nature, and baking with my fiancé.
+When I’m not writing, I enjoy supporting local drag artists, baking, and exploring nature with my husband.

 Writing is our window into worlds beyond our own.
 These are the worlds that once were and the world that one day might be.
 So, crack open the cover, raise the curtain, and let’s begin . . .